YANJINI/Kernelized-SVM-with-SMO-with-Visualization-on-A-Non-Seperable-Plane/README.md

 ## How it works
 ### Linear Kernel SVM

-on the figure that pops up, you click to plot from class 1 and 2 as follows. <br />
+On the figure that pops up, you click to plot from class 1 and 2 as follows. <br />

 ![click to plot](/images/click_to_plot_linear.gif)